-Students should be aware that any course-load over 18 hour per semester is subject to additional tuition charges.
+Students should be aware that any course-load over 16 credit hour per semester is subject to additional tuition charges.
 For more information regarding tuition charges, students should refer to the financial information section of the academic catalog or contact the Business Office.

-Graduate students should enroll in 9 hours to maintain full-time status.
+Graduate students should enroll in 9 credit hours to maintain full-time status during Fall and Spring semesters.
+Minimum course load for half-time students is 6 credit hours.